Orientsoft/kubekit/README.md

 The Kubekit will install
 * Docker (1.12.6)
-* All the kubernetes components
+* Kubernetes V1.7.2 and all its components
 * Kubernetes dashboard, with default node port:**31234**

 # Highlights